SarthakEkhande/Netflix-gpt/README.md

 --Form validation--useRef Hook
 --what should happen when i click on sign and signup page --completed form validation
+--UseRef Hook

 == now creates form Authentication
+--Firebase setup
+--deploying our app in firebase
+--Now create a signup user in firebase Account

+--create a redux store
+--implement signin user Api
+--created our redux store with userslice